Double V campaign: Role of the press

 Due to the lack of coverage of Black issues in mainstream White newspapers, African Americans had to create their own press to share information relevant their communities.
 These newspapers and their influence increased during the war, as they provided critical war updates.
 The Black press emerged as a vibrant space for rhetorical expression and Black social, political, and cultural activity, which was its primary function.
 It reflected the frustrations of the Black community, which was often more radical than the press itself.
 The campaign first appeared in the Pittsburgh Courier, an African American newspaper, on February 7, 1942.
 The Pittsburgh Courier in particular helped to shed more light on the achievements of African Americans serving in the army and navy, as well as challenge the segregationist policies that existed in these branches.
 The newspaper claimed that public response to the campaign was overwhelming, receiving many letters and telegrams that expressed support, while the Double V symbol displayed in the Pittsburgh Courier appeared in several other Black newspapers until 1943.
 One particularly impactful story publish by the Courier in 1942 featured Doris Miller, an African American sailor who displayed heroism during the Attack on Pearl Harbor.
 While working as a cook aboard the USS West Virginia (BB-48), Miller helped carry wounded soldiers to safety during the attack, as well as manned a .50 caliber Browning anti-aircraft machine gun and fired on the Japanese planes until he ran out of ammunition.
 The black press thus used Miller's story to bring attention to the role of African Americans within the armed forces, and the Pittsburgh Couriers constant coverage eventually led the Navy and the FDR administration to recognize his contribution, awarding him the Navy Cross, setting a precedent for greater visibility of the role of African Americans in helping with the war effort.
+While the Pittsburgh Courier led the campaign nationally, women editors also played a pivotal role in amplifying it regionally; Charlotta Bass, publisher and editor of the California Eagle.
+The oldest Black newspaper on the West Coast, used her platform to editorialize against military segregation and connect the campaign's goals to the lived experiences of Black soldiers and civilians in Los Angeles.
+The NAACP’s own publication, The Crisis, was founded in 1910 by W. E. B. Du Bois and is widely recognized as the oldest Black-oriented magazine in the world.
+During the Double V campaign, the magazine served as a significant platform for wartime civil rights advocacy by advancing the NAACP’s demands for military desegregation and equal employment opportunities.